What is the Data Model in Excel?

-This is of immense help in case of a model/table containing a large number of observations.
+This is of immense help in the case of a model/table containing a large number of observations.

 So, we can see that Pivot Table instantly uses the Data Model (picking it by choosing connection) in Excel memory to show relationships between tables.